-The total of members' allowances paid in 2021/22 is shown in Note 7.3.
+The total of members' allowances paid in 2022/23 is shown in Note 7.3.

-A number of Members of the Authority are also Members of Durham County Council and Darlington Borough Council.
+Several Members of the Authority are also Members of Durham County Council and Darlington Borough Council.
 It is not considered that there have been any material transactions that could have been affected by this relationship.